Benjamin D. Hall

-Benjamin Downs "Ben" Hall was an American human genetics researcher.
+Benjamin Downs Hall was an American human genetics researcher.
 He was professor of genetics and botany at the University of Washington.
 Hall is best known for developing methods for producing vaccines and other bio-pharmecuticals using transgenic yeast.

 Biography

 Hall was born in Berkeley, California.
 His family moved to Lawrence, Kansas in 1944.
 There he met his future wife, Margaret Ann Black, in the 7th grade.
 Upon graduating with a degree in chemistry from the University of Kansas in 1954, Hall and Margaret married before departing for Munich, Germany under the support of Hall's Fulbright Scholarship.
 Hall returned to the US in 1955 and he earned his doctorate in Biophysical Chemistry from Harvard University in 1959.

 In 1963, Hall joined the University of Washington Genetics Department.
 He became the chair of the department in 1980, succeeding the founding chair, Herschel Roman.
 Hall remained on the faculty until his retirement in 2007.

 Hall died in Seattle, Washington on April 2, 2019.